JetBrains/kotlin-web-site/docs/topics/k2-compiler-guide.md

 }
 ```

-And if you have the following Kotlin code, where instances of the `Container` class have projected types, using the
+If you have the following Kotlin code, where instances of the `Container` class have projected types, using the `setFoo()`
-`setFoo()` method always generates an error.
-However, only from Kotlin 2.0.0, does the synthetic `foo` property trigger an error:
+method will always generate an error.
+However, only from Kotlin 2.0.0 will the synthetic `foo` property trigger an error:

 ```kotlin
 fun exampleFunction(firstContainer: Container<*>, secondContainer: Container<in Number>, sampleString: String) {